59de44955ebd/SMP/README.md

 SMP is a simple desktop media player for Windows 11 x64 written in Python.
 What makes it special is that it supports 4 different multimedia engines (or frameworks) that a user can choose from.
 Note that changing the active engine requires the current player instance to be restarted.

-The application comes initially only with the `webview` engine (and the `vlc` engine, if a VLC media player is found on the PC), other engines are automatically downloaded (from [here](https://github.com/59de44955ebd/SMP/releases/tag/engines)) when first selected.
+The application comes initially only with the `webview` engine (and the `vlc` engine, if a VLC media player is found on the PC), other engines are automatically downloaded (from [here](https://github.com/59de44955ebd/SMP/releases/tag/engines)) when selected for the first time.

 The player's UI is (quite obviously) inspired by [MPC-HC](https://github.com/clsid2/mpc-hc), whereas the main menus are closer to the [VLC media player](https://www.videolan.org/).